This article was last updated on April 26th 2013.

 - Join Date:

-There is a step by step guide to the registration process here Setting up your IRCTC and Cleartrip accounts for buying railway tickets from abroad
+Have you read this article?
+Setting up your IRCTC and Cleartrip accounts for buying railways tickets from abroad